UweKeim/ZetaLongPaths/README.md

 (The full history is always available in the [commits list](https://github.com/UweKeim/ZetaLongPaths/commits/master)).

+  * *2016-08-12* - First introduction of a .NET Core library (.NET Standard 1.6).
+See [this NuGet package](https://www.nuget.org/packages/ZetaLongPaths.NetStandard).
-  * *2016-09-28* - Added functions to deal with short (8.3 "DOS") and long paths.
+  * *2016-07-28* - Added functions to deal with short (8.3 "DOS") and long paths.
-  * *2014-09-18* - Added functions like `MoveFileToRecycleBin()` to delete files and folders by moving them to the recycle bin.
+  * *2014-07-18* - Added functions like `MoveFileToRecycleBin()` to delete files and folders by moving them to the recycle bin.
   * *2014-06-25* - First release to GitHub.
 Also available at [The Code Project](http://www.codeproject.com/Articles/44904/Zeta-Long-Paths).
   * *2012-12-21* - Added an [NuGet package](http://nuget.org/packages/ZetaLongPaths).
   * *2012-09-20* - Some very few methods added.
 Stability release.